Ages 11–25

 • About different career pathways and the skills required to be successful

-• How to respect and care for animals and their needs
+• How to respect and care for the environment around them

 Safeguarding & Policies